PetreVane/tf-tailscale-vpn/README.md

 3. Commit your changes (`git commit -am 'Add cool feature'`)
 4. Push to the branch (`git push origin feature/new-feature`)
 5. Create a new Pull Request

-## Acknowledgements

-Thanks to [Tailscale](https://tailscale.com) and [HashiCorp](https://www.hashicorp.com) for their fantastic tools that make secure and automated infrastructure management easier.

 ---